dianadiazc/customer-wa/content/work2/_index.md

 <img src="images/operational-ex.png" alt="drawing" width="150"/>

 {{% notice note %}}
 Remember that one of the insights found in the Well-Architected Framework Review (WAFR) was about the need to automate tasks.
 The New Company people are performing a lot of operational tasks manually.
-One of the issues they mentioned was a lack of visilibility into important metrics like memory and disk utilization for the Amazon EC2 instances.
+One of the issues they mentioned was a lack of visibility into important metrics like memory and disk utilization for the Amazon EC2 instances.
 They would like an automated process to get that information.
 Additionally, they need a centralized log monitoring for the DB and App instances.
 {{% /notice %}}

 ## Objective